Everything Title Agents Need to Know About Remote Online Notarization

 That’s where Notarize comes in.
 When you create a real estate transaction in Notarize, you'll be prompted to enter the property address to learn if it's eligible for a fully online closing.
 Our software uses the address to cross-reference if there’s an underwriter who will insure the transaction, and if the county accepts eRecordings.

 If it’s eligible for a fully online closing, you’ll see the blue button “Online Closing” pictured here.
 If it’s not, you’ll see the white button labeled “Hybrid Closing.”
 A hybrid closing is when part of the closing is online with digital signatures and part of it is in-person with a notary.
 Either way, you can close with Notarize.

 We still encourage you to talk to your county recorder in your town, because this may be the first remote online closing that they’ve been a part of.

 Want to learn more about RON or online closings?
-Sign up for our Title Academy to dig deeper.
+Chat with our Sales team or sign up for our Title Academy below to dig deeper.